Logotype for Intesa Sanpaolo S.p.A.

 Executive summary

-• Achieved record net income of €5.2bn in H1 2025, up 9.4% year-over-year, with best-ever revenues, commissions, and insurance income, and upgraded full-year guidance to well above €9bn, reflecting strong profitability and sustainable value creation.
+• Net income for H1 2025 reached €5.2bn, up 9.4% year-over-year, marking a record half-year and driving an upgraded full-year outlook well above €9bn, supported by strong profitability and sustainable value creation.

-• Significant shareholder returns: €3.7bn dividends accrued in H1 2025 (including €3.2bn interim dividend for November) and a €2bn buyback launched in June 2025, with €8.2bn planned for 2025 via dividends and buybacks.
+• Significant shareholder returns: €3.7bn dividends accrued in H1 2025 (including €3.2bn interim dividend for November) and a €2bn buyback launched in June 2025.

 • Customer financial assets reached €1.4 trillion, up €37bn year-over-year, confirming leadership in Wealth Management, Protection & Advisory.